djjolicoeur/datamaps/README.md

     * `:val` for scalars
     * `:ref` for nested maps
     * `:coll` for nested collections
-  Since attributes aren't installed, storing basic metadata likes this allows for rebuilding maps from their IDs.
+* Since attributes aren't installed, storing basic metadata like this allows for rebuilding maps from their IDs.
 Very useful if the data you want is actually a nested sub map.
 * the `q` function maintains the invariant of `datomic.api/q`,